icarusfactor/opensim-install/README.md

 **Example OpenSim CURL command to call XMLRPC**

- To test XMLRPC access locally, I ran the curl command to shutdown my opensim service on port 9000 but any Console command can be placed of the value for command.
+ Not required but good to test the XMLRPC access locally to make sure its working, I ran the curl command to shutdown my opensim service on port 9000 but any Console command can be replaced with a new one in the value tag for active command.
  ```
 curl --header "Content-Type: application/xml" \
   --request POST \